All Episodes

 What's going on?

-Um, do you think I mean I'm glad that Attorney General did appoint a special investigator to it.
+With the mishandling of these classified documents, do you think, I mean, I'm glad that Attorney General did appoint a special investigator to it.

-Um I'm not sure, you know, how much it'll do good the way they treat everything with the Biden administration.
+I'm not sure how much it'll do good the way they treat everything with the Biden administration.

-Well, I mean, it it's again, I'll use his own words against them.
+Well, I mean, it's, again, I'll use his own words against them.

 Don't you think they're applicable in this particular case?